Skip to main content

 • Pancreatic Function ∞ In a glucose-dependent manner, both GIP and GLP-1 stimulate the beta cells of the pancreas to release insulin.
 The glucose-dependent nature is a key safety feature; the medication primarily works when blood sugar is elevated, reducing the risk of hypoglycemia.
 Tirzepatide also suppresses the secretion of glucagon, a hormone that tells the liver to release stored glucose.

 These combined actions lead to substantial improvements in blood sugar control (measured by HbA1c) and significant weight reduction.
-The is not just from caloric deficit; it stems from a fundamental recalibration of the body’s energy-sensing and management systems.
+The weight loss is not just from caloric deficit; it stems from a fundamental recalibration of the body’s energy-sensing and management systems.

 The synergy between Tirzepatide and hormone therapy lies in their complementary effects on insulin sensitivity and body composition.